Yowie Sightings News and Information.

 The Yowie creature exists in Aboriginal culture and several names have been associated with it including, Yahoo and in parts of Queensland, they are known as quinkin (or as a type of quinkin), and as joogabinna, in parts of New South Wales they are called Ghindaring, jurrawarra, myngawin, puttikan, doolaga, gulaga and thoolagal.
 Other names include yaroma, noocoonah, wawee, pangkarlangu, jimbra and tjangara.

-Yowie creatures are also found around the world and known as Bigfoot, Sasquatch, Yeti, Yeren to name a few.
+Yowie creatures are also found around the world and are known as Bigfoot, Sasquatch, Yeti, and Yeren to name a few.

 There appear to be two types of Yowie.
 One type is a large hominid form that can be in excess of 10 feet tall with either black hair covering or rusty red hair covering similar to the colour of an Orangutan and the other type is a smaller hominid form from 4-6 feet tall but extremely hairy.
 There is some conjecture as to whether the sightings of the smaller creatures are juvenile rather than a separate type of hominid.

-At Yowie Sightings we understand that there are some people that want to see the Yowie for themselves and travel into the bush looking for the legendary creature.
-From the many reports, we have on file, we can only advise that any search for an encounter be conducted with the utmost safety in mind and best done with 2 or more people.
-The lager Yowie creatures found in Australia have shown very aggressive behaviour at times and in some circumstances, charge people, throw stones and logs and produce hideous growls and screams when confronted.
+We understand that there are some people that want to see the Yowie for themselves, conduct Australian Yowie research, and travel into the bush looking for the legendary creature.
+From the many reports, we have on file, and our own experiences we strongly advise that any search for an encounter be conducted with the utmost safety in mind and best done with 2 or more people.
+The larger Yowie creatures found in Australia have shown very aggressive behaviour at times and in some circumstances, charge people, throw stones and logs and produce hideous growls and screams when confronted.
 If you do intend to go looking for these creatures we recommend not doing it alone.
 There is some evidence in reports that strength in numbers does dampen the aggressive response but not always.
-The aggressive traits also lead to another disturbing trait, not only found with the Yowie but also reported in the Sasquatch and Bigfoot behaviour north America.
+The aggressive traits also lead to another disturbing trait, not only found with the Yowie but also reported in the Sasquatch and Bigfoot behaviour in north America.
 It has been reported throughout the history of the Yowies and Bigfoot of the abduction of younger children and women.
 Native folklore describes these traits in both North America and Australia.
 Women and children have not been the only victims in these abductions and there have been lone hunters that have been attacked and some vanished without a trace and attributed to Bigfoot encounters.
 Our recommendations are that if you do have an encounter you should move out of the area in a steady manner and don't run.
 Running away appears to trigger a chase response in the creatures according to reports we have.
-The creatures appear to have heightened animal intelligence and are aware of behaviour but they can be bluffed in some circumstances and have runoff.
+The creatures appear to have heightened animal intelligence and are aware of behaviour but they can be bluffed in some circumstances and have run off.
 In North America hikers and campers can carry weapons as a form of protection but even these have not deterred some creatures during some encounters.
 We've spoken to people from all walks of life that have had Yowie sightings and the main takeaway from them all is to treat these creatures as you would a crocodile etc. Be extremely careful when encountering a Yowie.
 Read more about finding Yowies HERE.